 Erythema gyratum repens

-Erythema gyratum repens is associated with internal malignancy in 85% of patients, most commonly lung carcinoma.
-Other cases have been reported with cancers of the esophagus, breast, cervix, stomach, pharynx, bladder, prostate, uterus, tongue, colon, and pancreas, and anal squamous cell carcinoma.
-Erythema gyratum repens has also been noted in association with several nonmalignant conditions such as tuberculosis, linear IgA dermatosis, psoriasis, pityriasis rubra pilaris, pemphigus vulgaris, bullous pemphigoid, ichthyosis, and hypereosinophilic syndrome.
-The male-to-female ratio is 2:1, and the average age of onset is 63 years.
+EGR is associated with internal malignancy in 70% of patients.
+EGR is most commonly associated with lung cancer, followed by esophageal cancer and breast cancer.
+EGR has also been noted in association with several nonmalignant conditions such as tuberculosis, autoimmune bullous diseases, CREST syndrome, psoriasis, pityriasis rubra pilaris, ichthyosis, and hypereosinophilic syndrome.
+The male-to-female ratio is 2:1, and the average age of onset is in the seventh decade.

 L53.8 – Other specified erythematous conditions

 - Erythema annulare centrifugum (EAC) – EGR advances at a much faster rate than EAC.

 - Urticarial phase of bullous pemphigoid

 - Tinea corporis